StefanMalv/SavingsQuest/README.md

 Enter your savings goal amount.
 The application tracks your progress toward the goal and notifies you when you've reached it.

+### Personal Finance Assistant (Chat GPT)
+Ask your persoanl finance assistant anything finance related.
+This will help the users make better finantional decissions when saving.
+The API only allows a certin amount of questions so after a couple of questions the model will not provide an answer.

 ### Log Out:
 To log out and protect your account, select option 5 from the main menu.